 2. Widen your prospects

 Maybe you’d prefer a larger space to accommodate more people or things — but you might be limiting your choices by doing so.
 “Look for two-bedroom properties instead of one with three bedrooms,” Adler says, “or choose a one-bedroom property that has a small extra room instead of a true two-bedroom property.”

-Don’t be afraid to search in neighborhoods that weren’t at the top of your list.
+Also, don’t be afraid to search in neighborhoods that weren’t at the top of your list.
 “You may need to look a bit farther from the center of town or think more creatively,” Gartenberg says.

 Buying a home is usually a marathon, not a sprint.

 “Be open-minded about location, size and amenities for a starter home,” Adler says.
 “The fewer priorities you set, the more achievable it becomes.”

 Being flexible doesn’t mean you should ignore potential problems, though.
 Even if you’re open to various locales, layouts and features, you’ll still want to make sure that you can afford the home you’re planning to buy, it meets your needs (e.g., now that we’re all working from home, does it have space for a desk?) and you’ve budgeted for any necessary repairs.
 If you’re only planning to paint and polish, you’ll want to make sure that major systems like plumbing and electric won’t need a complete overhaul.

 Overall, finding a starter home is more achievable if you worry less about finding the perfect home and more about what works within your budget and needs.
 For example, consider buying a townhouse or condo instead of a single-family home.

 In other words, be prepared to make some trade-offs.
 “First-time buyers should assess where they are willing to compromise,” Gartenberg says.